RevolverWN/encoder-GLAT-NAT/README.md

 the predicted tokens are correct, but no further attempts were made.

+# Problem
+A discriminator should be used to classify the tokens predicted by the encoder, and a mask should be used as the input of the decoder for the tokens that are judged to be incorrectly predicted by the discriminator.
+However, in the initial stage of training, the discriminator prediction is inaccurate, which leads to mask token errors.
+Therefore, it is necessary to design an appropriate training strategy which can refer to the training strategy in the article Learning to Rewrite for Non-Autoregressive Neural Machine Translation.

+# Usage
 How to preprocess corpus, train model and inference, please refer to NATbase repository.